teamapp-ai/teamapp-ai.github.io/pricing.md

     We are also building up a network of consultants who can assist clients with getting started on #stratapp.
 - question: Is our data safe?
   answer: |-
-    Yes, #stratapp uses the latest in data encryption and authentication technology.
+    Yes!
+We use the latest in encryption and authentication technology.

-    \#stratapp is built on scalable micro-services on Microsoft Service Fabric, hosted on Microsoft Azure.

-    \#stratapp supports SAML/SSO.
+    Data is encoded in each organization, only available to that organization and its users.
+Data hosting is with Linode, which we found to provide the fastest end user experience.
 - question: 'What happens when I stop using #stratapp?'
   answer: 'No problem, there are no termination fees or contract terms beyond your
     chosen billing cycle. '